City profile

 Dublin shows a balanced performance across several metrics, shining particularly in its tech-driven economy.

-From an employment perspective Dublin is home to approximately one million of Ireland’s 2.7 million strong workforce.
-Dublin is renowned as a major hub for technology with the area neighbouring its financial services centre nicknamed ‘Silicon Docks’ because it's home to the European headquarters of several multinational corporations such as Google, Salesforce, and HubSpot.
-In addition, the city benefits from the country’s reputation for educational, operational and innovational excellence in the life sciences sector with several major players in the pharmaceutical industries including Pfizer, Mallinckrodt, Novartis located in the city or its hinterland.
+From an employment perspective, Dublin is home to approximately one million of Ireland’s 2.7 million strong workforce.
+Dublin is renowned as a major hub for technology with the area neighbouring its financial services centre nicknamed ‘Silicon Docks’ in reference to it being home to the European headquarters of several multinational corporations like Google, Salesforce and HubSpot, amongst others.
+In addition, the city benefits from the country’s reputation for educational, operational and innovational excellence in the life sciences sector with several major players in the pharmaceutical industries including Pfizer, Mallinckrodt and Novartis located in the city or its hinterland.

-Notwithstanding the many positive aspects of its profile, Dublin’s Urban Management and Liveability scores reflect ongoing challenges including, strain on infrastructure, housing and public services, exacerbated by rapid population growth, economic expansion and the absence of a varied model of housing supply, leading to worsening housing shortages and increased living costs.
+Notwithstanding the many positive aspects of its profile, Dublin’s Urban Management and Governance and Liveability and Loveability scores reflect ongoing challenges including, strain on infrastructure, housing and public services, exacerbated by rapid population growth and economic expansion leading to worsening housing shortages and increased living costs.
 The city has, however, done well to implement human-centric urban design across various neighbourhoods, contributing to a strong identity.

-Central to Dublin's tech economy is data centres - and the need for them will only grow with rapid technology advancement and AI adoption.
-The city now has over 80 of these energy-hungry facilities.
+A central component of Dublin's tech economy are data centres - and the need for them will only grow with continued rapid technology advancement and AI adoption within society.
+The city now has over 80 of these facilities.
 How can cities like Dublin sustain growth in the tech economy but do so sustainably?
-At Arup, we believe it’s time to rethink data centre design for the era of climate change.
-It means exploring new strategies for energy use, new fuels, new operational practices and prioritising design innovation across data estates.
+At Arup, we have been rethinking data centre design for the era of climate change.
+It means exploring new strategies for energy use, new fuels, new operational practices, optimising utilities infrastructure and prioritising design innovation across data centre developments.

 Next black arrow